spacheliyska/course-angular/README.md

-# Course Multimedia technologies with Angular & Typescript taught in FMI
+# Homeworks of the Course Multimedia technologies with Angular & Typescript taught in FMI